 So, for starters, here’s the updated plan that takes into account the delayed shuttle launch and the rest of the trip.

-- Day 5 - Spend a little extra with the Selin’s and Eliot, then drive
+- Day 5 - Spend a little extra with the Selin’s and Eliot, then drive to Savanna.

 - Day 6 - Explore Savannah then drive to Orlando.